FiachraBarry99/react-firebase-crud/README.md

 # React-Firebase CRUD app

 Yes I know the last the thing the world needs is another React CRUD app but guess what?
-I didn't build this for you, so suck it.
+I didn't build this for you.
 I built this to get to grips with the React + Firebase combo as I thought it would be good for rapid prototyping of ideas and guess what?
 It is!